aklump/phpswap/knowledge/pages/general/README.md

 ## What It Does

-* Temporarily modifies `$PATH` so that the requested PHP is used.
+* Temporarily modifies `$PATH` with a different PHP version binary.
-* Runs `composer update` so that dependencies are updated for the correct PHP version.
+* If _composer.json_ is present, runs `composer update` so that dependencies appropriate for the swapped PHP version get installed.
-* Runs the given executable, which can be a command or a script path
+* Runs the given executable, which can be a command or a script path.
-* Restores the original PHP version and runs `composer install` to restore the original dependencies in _/vendor/_.
+* Lastly, if necessary, runs `composer update` with the original PHP to restore the Composer dependencies.

 ## What PHP Versions Are Supported?